 - Fetal scalp blood sampling during labour, to measure lactate (in preference to pH if available), may be indicated for an abnormal intrapartum CTG.
 See separate Intrapartum Fetal Monitoring article for details.

 A composite risk score, based on fetal Doppler flow resistance indices, has shown promise in identifying those fetuses antenatally who develop fetal distress intrapartum.

 There have been no recent trials of operative versus conservative management of suspected fetal distress.

-- Signs of fetal distress require monitoring with a view to induction of labour.
+- Signs of antenatal fetal distress require monitoring with a view to induction of labour or planned caesarean section.

-- Continuing fetal distress during labour may indicate the need for caesarean section.
+- Continuing fetal distress during labour may indicate the need for delivery to be expedited:

-- Amnio-infusion has been shown to be beneficial in this situation, with a reduced risk of caesarean section:
+- Amnioinfusion has been shown to be beneficial in suspected umbilical cord compression (particularly when there is oligohydramnios), with a reduced risk of caesarean section: